kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 # Announcements

 New features added to each component:
+ - *February 6, 2019* prow (both plank and crier) will set status on the commit for postsubmit jobs on github.
+You can add `Skip_Report: true` to opt-out of reporting.
  - *January 15, 2019* `approve` now considers self-approval and github review state by default.
 Configure with `require_self_approval` and `ignore_review_state`.
 Temporarily revert to old defaults with `use_deprecated_2018_implicit_self_approve_default_migrate_before_july_2019` and `use_deprecated_2018_review_acts_as_approve_default_migrate_before_july_2019`.